Kitty Byron: Murder of Baker

-Trial at the Old Bailey
+Trial

 Her trial began on 15 December 1902 at the Old Bailey before Sir Forrest Fulton, the Recorder of London.
 The courtroom was packed with spectators, many of them stockbrokers who had come to see Byron.

-"As the gaoler called 'Kitty Byron', a slender, dark-eyed girl came timidly up the stairs, shrinking a little when she saw the dense throng about her.
+"As the gaoler called "Kitty Byron", a slender, dark-eyed girl came timidly up the stairs, shrinking a little when she saw the dense throng about her.
 Then, looking around the court-room, she advanced composedly into the dock and leaned on the iron railing...
 The girl was very white, but when the gaoler asked her if she felt faint she shook her head.
 She gave him a grateful look, however, when he placed a chair for her in the corner of the dock.
 After sitting down she gazed steadily, oblivious of the curious spectators, at Inspector Fox, who entered the witness box to relate the story of her arrest.

 Miss Byron is decidedly prepossessing in appearance.
 She wore a dark skirt and jacket, with a high linen collar, and a sailor hat of white straw.
 She was very neat, and her features, though somewhat thin, are attractive.
 She looks younger than her age, which is given on the charge sheet at twenty-three."

 Byron was prosecuted by Charles Willie Mathews and Archibald Bodkin, and was defended by Henry Fielding Dickens KC, Travers Humphreys and Mr Boyd.
 Members of the Stock Exchange funded her defence.
 Despite the fact that the murder was premeditated in that Byron had bought a knife earlier in the day of the stabbing, and she was of a lower class than her married lover, she gained the sympathy of the press and the public because of the brutal and unfeeling treatment she had received at the hands of Baker, and so did not give evidence in her own defence.
 During the trial it was revealed that before moving in with Baker Byron had had romantic relationships with both men and women.

 At the trial Madam Liard stated of that evening: